Meldoo/portfolio/README.md

 # portfolio

-Portfolio made with react, bootstrap and sass.
+Portfolio made with react and sass.